juliomoreau/AudioJam/README.md

 # AudioJam

+## Intro
-The new way to manage music at your events
+AudioJam is the new way to manage music at your events.
+Watch our demo on YouTube [here]()

-By Jules && Joseph
+Jules & Joseph